 The integrated solar system means that you don’t need to rely on energy from the grid, and is essential when building a carbon positive house.
 Since modular homes have modest energy requirements, it’s easy for solar systems to fill those requirements.
 A solar system on a modular house can prevent up to 2.5 tonnes of carbon emissions annually.

-Moreover, contemporary modular home designs include a range of eco-focused features, such as LED lighting, low flush toilets, battery banks for energy storage, occupancy sensors, solar water heaters, electric carports and triple-paned windows.
+Moreover, contemporary modular home designs include a range of eco-focused features, such as LED lighting, low flush toilets, battery banks for energy storage, occupancy sensors, solar water heaters, electric carports and double glazed windows in Sydney.

 Modular Construction Myths